Wondering what the most effective daily dose of matcha tea is to reap the long list of its studied health benefits? How much matcha per day?

 When it comes to the best time for enjoying your matcha, morning and mid-afternoon are generally the best times to enjoy your matcha, though if you are drinking matcha for weight-loss you may want to consider having it about thirty minutes before your workout.

 Matcha is safe to enjoy in ample amounts each day, but what function does quality play in expected health benefits?
-As it turns out, quality can be a significant determinant; certain qualities speak to dedicated health benefits.
+As it turns out, quality may be a significant determinant; certain qualities speak to dedicated health benefits.

-It’s known that the range of qualities or “grades” of Matcha green tea actually have significant chemical differences, influencing the specific ways that your body’s health benefits from this tea.
+It’s known that the range of qualities or “grades” of Matcha green tea powder actually have significant chemical differences, influencing the specific ways that your body’s health benefits from this tea.

 - Our guide to the Differences between Matcha Grades can help explain this further.
 Here we’ll discuss how these details play into daily serving size.

 Keep in mind that low-grade matcha green tea powder does come with other possible harmful side effects and risks, and experts recommend choosing a source of premium matcha that is rich in health-boosting compounds and heavily tested.

 What is the optimum amount of matcha to have in a day?
 How much matcha should I drink in a day?